Russian troops withdraw from Moscow after mercenary revolt ends but trouble remains for Putin

 Though Putin had vowed earlier to punish those behind the armed uprising, Peskov defended the reversal, saying Putin's "highest goal" was "to avoid bloodshed and internal confrontation with unpredictable results."

-Commentators on social media over the weekend noted the irony of Prigozhin dodging prosecution for an armed rebellion while many Russians who merely speak out against the war in Ukraine have been handed lengthy prison sentences.
+That amnesty stands in contrast to the fines and jail sentences Russian authorities have meted out to thousands of people who have criticized the war, even obliquely.

-Though the deal ended the immediate crisis, it may have set in motion a longer-term one, analysts said.
+And while it ended the immediate crisis, it may have set in motion a longer-term one, analysts and observers said.

 "For a dictatorship built on the idea of unchallenged power, this was an extreme humiliation, and it's hard to see the genie of doubt ever being forced back into the bottle," said Phillips O'Brien, a professor of strategic studies at the University of St. Andrews in Scotland.
 "So, if Prigozhin might have lost in the short term, Putin is likely to be the long-term loser."